ckeditor/ckeditor5/docs/updating/migration-to-cdn/vanilla-js.md

 ## Prerequisites

-If you are using frameworks like [Laravel](https://laravel.com/), [Symfony](https://symfony.com/), or [Ruby on Rails](https://rubyonrails.org/), you can modify the head section in the main layout file and follow the traditional HTML integration to install CKEditor&nbsp;5.
+If you use frameworks like [Laravel](https://laravel.com/), [Symfony](https://symfony.com/), or [Ruby on Rails](https://rubyonrails.org/), modify the head section in the main layout file and follow the traditional HTML integration to install CKEditor&nbsp;5.

-However, if you are using SPA frameworks like [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue.js](https://vuejs.org/), or [Svelte](https://svelte.dev/), and you are not using official integrations, you may need to follow different steps to migrate CKEditor&nbsp;5 from npm to CDN.
+However, if you use SPA frameworks like [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue.js](https://vuejs.org/), or [Svelte](https://svelte.dev/) and do not use official integrations, you may need to follow different steps to migrate CKEditor&nbsp;5 from npm to CDN.
 In this case, you can utilize the lazy injection of CKEditor&nbsp;5 since you cannot directly modify the head section.

 ## Traditional HTML integration